 The fallacy is assuming that if it could be worse, it cannot be better.
 Also, unfortunately the fact that people making fast fashion garments in most cases are far away from the consumers reduces our empathy.
 In many cases labor, social justice and feminist activists would fight for similar issues at home but do not see the links with struggles thousands of kilometers away.
 There are exceptions, of course, but the geographical divide is clear.
 In Spain – the birthplace of the Amancio’s empire – Zara started by relying on Galician seamstresses, but then the price squeeze came, and now time by time we get TV segments lamenting death of the industry as all production jobs have been moved overseas.
 However, rarely it gets connected with “be ready to pay more if you want the industry back”.

-My argument in favor of smaller but local garment industries has to do with less carbon footprint, but it is easy to imagine a better garment industry both in Cambodia and back in Galicia.
+The rawest point that unravels this falacy is that current garment workers do not envision happy future in the garment industry for their children, instead they face alienation from the final product that they are creating and hope that their daughters will have much better jobs.
+Being in favor of smaller but local garment industries has to do with less carbon footprint, but it is easy to imagine a better garment industry both in Cambodia and back in Galicia.
 But not at the actual rock bottom price point.
 And that leads us to the second fast fashion illusion…

 B: Fast fashion as a cheap option.
 “But I’m poor/looking for the best deal, the price is very important to me, that’s why I go to fast fashion places”.